tomauty/react-native-chart/README.md

 # react-native-chart
+react-native-chart is a simple module for adding line charts, area charts, or bar charts to your React Native app.

+## Features
+1. Line chart with options to show data points, fill the line, customize color, customize labels, etc...
+2. Bar chart with options to customize
+3. Add multiple charts in one view
+4. Add animation when populating the chart

 ## Getting Started
-1. blah blah
-2.
+1. `npm install react-native-chart --save`
+2. In XCode, right click on project's name and choose `Add Files to..`
+3. Go to `node_modules` ➜ `react-native-native` and add files
+4. Add `require('./react-native-chart')` in your JS file and start using the `<RNChart\>` tag

 ## Usage
-Add `require('./react-native-chart')` in your JS file and start using the `<RNChart\>` tag

-1. git clone this repo on the master node in your Hadoop cluster.
-2. Run this to compile custom code needed for MapReduce:
 ```javascript
 var React = require('react-native');
 var RNChart = require('react-native-chart');